bchinth/Nike-Predictive-Analytics-Machine-Learning/README.md

 # Nike-Predictive-Analytics-Machine-Learning
+Used LDA and LSTM network for classifying texts, marking a shift towards leveraging data insights

 NIKE: Predictive Analytics and Pattern Recognition

 Performed data wrangling and feature engineering on web scraped product data using Selenium